Titanium dioxide (TiO2) nanoparticles

 What are the quantities on the market?

-It is very unclear: more or less 90,000 tons, this range illustrates the weight given by the public authorities to industrial and commercial secret which prevents today to have a good apprehension of the quantities and uses of these particles, in spite of the more and more pressing requests for information from a growing number of actors.
+This “more or less 90,000 tons” range illustrates the weight given by the public authorities to industrial and commercial secrecy which prevents us from having a good understanding of the quantities and uses of these particles, in spite of the increasingly pressing requests for information from a growing number of stakeholders.

 A wide variety of TiO2 nanoparticles